pcraig3/fed-notes/src/articles/2021-12-15-paperweight.md

 Unfortunately, the unaccounted-for long-term risk is one where high-effort processes suffocate grassroots learning and experimentation, leading to organizational stagnation.
 Our team was looking to save ~45 minutes a week, so we picked up a new technology as a potential remediation.
 Unwittingly, this meant signing up for ~40-60 hours of documenting, diagraming, presenting, justifying, etc — far outweighing the potential benefit of the CMS.
 Something that was meant to optimize the team’s workflow and relieve a mild inefficiency turned into a black hole of effort: consuming hours and hours of time for documentation that few people will ever read.

 When the cost of trialling new things is so punishing, it is not practical or even rational to try.
-Eventually, you end up in a situation where “[some systems are pushing 60 years old and built on ‘outdated technology’ that can no longer be maintained](https://www.cbc.ca/news/politics/federal-it-systems-critical-failure-1.5448871).”
+Eventually, you end up in a situation where “[aging government computer systems [...] are pushing 60 years old and built on ‘outdated technology’ that can no longer be maintained](https://www.cbc.ca/news/politics/federal-it-systems-critical-failure-1.5448871),” as reported by the CBC.

 ## The way forward: when less is better